-Course Level: Scholarships are available to pursue Master degree programme.
+Course Level: The studentships are available to pursue Master degree programme.

-Study Subject: Scholarships are awarded in any of the subjects offered by the university.
+Study Subject: The studentships are awarded in any of the subjects offered by the university.

-Number of Scholarships: About 12 to 15 scholarships will be available every year, for three years, starting from the academic year 2016-2017.
+Number of Awards: About 12 to 15 financial aid positions will be available every year, for three years, starting from the academic year 2016-2017.

-- Candidates of all nationalities are eligible for Erasmus + Scholarship, although 75% of these scholarships are Partner Countries scholarships.
+- Candidates of all nationalities are eligible for Erasmus + Scholarship, although 75% of these opportunities are Partner Countries scholarships.

-- Candidates are not allowed to apply for a scholarship for more than 3 Erasmus Mundus Joint Master Degree Programmes for the same academic year.
+- Candidates are not allowed to apply for a funding for more than 3 Erasmus Mundus Joint Master Degree Programmes for the same academic year.

 - Candidates should note the existence of a 12-months rule: any candidate from a partner country, who has lived for more than 12 months in a programme country within the five years’ period prior to the submission deadline, can only apply for programme country scholarship.

 - Programme Countries are member states of the European Union (EU): Austria, Belgium, Bulgaria, Croatia, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Italy, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Poland, Portugal, Romania, Slovak Republic, Slovenia, Spain, Sweden, United Kingdom, and the following Non-EU programme countries: Former Yugoslav Republic of Macedonia, Iceland, Liechtenstein, Norway, Turkey.